Flag of Democratic Kampuchea: Design and symbolism

-While previous Cambodian national flags featured Angkor Wat, a nationally significant monument, Democratic Kampuchea's constitution did not specifically name the monument, depicting a generic wat (Buddhist temple).
+While previous Cambodian national flags featured Angkor Wat, a nationally significant monument, Democratic Kampuchea's constitution did not specifically name the monument, depicting a generic brasat (ប្រាសាទ) or Buddhist temple.

 History

 The flag of Democratic Kampuchea is derived from a flag designed by the Khmer People's Party (KPP) some time in the late 1940s or early 1950s.
 In 1951, the Paris-based Khmer Students' Association returned from the 3rd World Festival of Youth and Students held in Berlin with a flag gifted by the National United Front, a KPP front organisation.
 With slight modifications, the flag became the flag of Democratic Kampuchea over 25 years later.

 The flag of the Vietnamese-backed People's Republic of Kampuchea (PRK) replaced the flag of Democratic Kampuchea as the country's national flag on 7 January 1979, upon the fall of Phnom Penh and the PRK's founding.
 It featured a silhouette of a five-towered temple instead of a three-towered one.
 Despite the PRK governing most of the country, the United Nations (UN) continued to recognise the Khmer Rouge–led government as the country's de jure representative, and so the flag of Democratic Kampuchea remained at the UN headquarters in New York City.
 The exiled Coalition Government of Democratic Kampuchea continued using the flag of Democratic Kampuchea until 1990, when the country entered a period of national reconciliation and political transition.